On Site Activity Co-ordinator

 Leadership

-The activity team is managed by the Activity Manager, but during onsite sessions you will often be the senior staff member “on the ground”.
+The activity team is managed by the Activity Manager, but during on-site sessions you will often be the senior staff member on the ground.
+You’ll be responsible for maintaining order, enthusiasm, and safety throughout each session and expected to:

 Young female staff member applying glitter face paint to a smiling student against a stone wall backdrop